Key Stage 3 Maths

 At KS4 students follow the AQA Mathematics syllabus (8300).
-They cover a range of topics from Number, Algebra, Geometry and Measure, and Statistics.
+They cover a range of topics from Number, Ratio, Algebra, Geometry and Measure, and Statistics.

 All students work towards the GCSE at Foundation level.
 However, some students will be offered early entry at Foundation Level GCSE in Y10.
 If successful, they will study Higher Level material in the following year, with a further Higher Level GCSE entry.

 A further option, on offer in Y11, is Entry Level Certificate.